canaria-computer/qwik-onedrive/src/routes/(document)/frequently-asked-questions/index.md

 ---
-title: 📱 GDPF Frequently Asked Questions
+title: 📱 Web Digital Photo Frame Frequently Asked Questions
-last-modified: 2024-09-08
+last-modified: 2025-02-03
-# published: 2024-09-08
+# published: 2025-02-03
 ---
 ## Basic Questions 🤔

-### Q1: Is GDPF really free?
+### Q1: Is Web Digital Photo Frame really free?

 **A:** Yes!
-GDPF is completely free to use.
+Web Digital Photo Frame is completely free to use.
 There are no additional charges or hidden costs.
 It's developed as a personal project without pursuing profit. 💝

-### Q2: Why does GDPF only support OneDrive?
+### Q2: Why does Web Digital Photo Frame only support OneDrive?

-**A:** While many apps support Google Drive and Google Photos, GDPF specifically chose to meet the needs of OneDrive users.
+**A:** While many apps support Google Drive and Google Photos, Web Digital Photo Frame specifically chose to meet the needs of OneDrive users.
 While we may consider supporting other cloud storage services in the future, we're currently focused on providing perfect OneDrive support. ☁️

 ### Q3: Which browsers can I use?

-**A:** GDPF works with all major modern browsers (Chrome, Firefox, Edge, Safari, etc.).
+**A:** Web Digital Photo Frame works with all major modern browsers (Chrome, Firefox, Edge, Safari, etc.).
 We recommend keeping your browser updated to the latest version for the best experience. 🌐

 ## Privacy & Security 🔒

 ### Q4: How is my personal information protected?

-**A:** GDPF protects your personal information with the following policies:
+**A:** Web Digital Photo Frame protects your personal information with the following policies:

 - No data collection
 - No advertising tracking